 Studies show that rosehip oil can be effective in reducing discoloration and scarring.
 Specifically, the linoleic acid in rosehip oil may help fade the appearance of flat, dark-coloured scars leftover from old acne breakouts.

 On the other hand, if your acne scars go deep into your skin, rosehip may not have any effect.

 The fatty acids in oils can help soften your skin and give it a nice and healthy glow.
 But only if your skin can tolerate them.

-To really fight acne try beneficial and proven ingredients like salicylic acid, glycolic acid, azelaic acid and follow an effective acne-prone skincare routine.
+To fight acne try beneficial and proven ingredients like salicylic acid, glycolic acid, and azelaic acid and follow an effective acne-prone skincare routine.